Niranjana60/Guru99-Banking-Application-Manual-Project/README.md

 In this repository, you can see the SRS, Test cases, Screenshots and Bug reports used for testing this project.
 Bugs are reported in Excel.

+User name and passwords for each version are not provided as it expire in 13 days.
+The UI can be understood by viewing the screenshots.

 **Specific Requirements**

 Guru99 Bank will have 2 roles